-#1 Recreate your first date.
-Whether you met at a bar, went to McDonalds, or had a disaster date, something from that first date clicked.
+Whether you met at a bar, went to McDonald’s, or had a disaster date, something from that first date clicked.
 So recreate it as best as you can.
 Go to the same place, cook the same food, or even wear the same outfit.

 Maybe you took risks and went on crazy adventures, but now you have more responsibilities.
 So reign back the danger and focus on the excitement.

-Once you’re married, planning fun and exciting things to do at the last minute takes a back seat or just disappears all together.
+Once you’re married, planning fun and exciting things to do at the last minute takes a back seat or just disappears altogether.
 But being spontaneous gives you a chance to know how to reconnect with your spouse in new and unique ways.

 You don’t have to book a flight or skydive, but plan a surprise date.
 You can plan the time and the day, but let your spouse take control of what you’re doing.
 Then next time you do the same.
 Trusting your spouse may seem like a given, but you may have lost that without even realizing it.
 [Read: Here is how to become more spontaneous in life]

 Some would say, if all else fails, try counseling.
 But we say try counseling right off the bat.
 Why struggle when you can get the professional guidance to help right from the start?
 Counseling isn’t always for intense circumstances or divorce.

 Talk to your spouse and tell them you do not want to lose your connection and the romance, but you don’t know how to start getting it back so you need a helping hand.
 [Read: Relationship counseling – 10 signs you need it to save your love]

 The first time you say those three heavy words is so nerve-racking.
 But once you get used to hearing it, saying it doesn’t always feel necessary.
 You may think your spouse knows it, you are married after all, but that shouldn’t stop you from saying it.